 They say not to judge a book by its cover… but when you’re a casual wine drinker wandering through the grocery store looking for a quick dinner party contribution, it’s a different story.
-Whether your taste leans toward bold reds, dry whites, or festive rosé, packaging makes a huge difference when it comes down to making a bottle selection, especially for casual wine enthusiasts: according to Nielsen, only 29% of consumers know which brand they intend to buy before they enter a store.
+Whether your taste leans toward bold reds, dry whites, or festive rosé, wine bottle labels make a huge difference when it comes down to making a bottle selection, especially for casual wine enthusiasts: according to Nielsen, only 29% of consumers know which brand they intend to buy before they enter a store.
 The rest of us?
 Well, we’re just waiting for the right bottle to jump out at us.

 Who’s Raising the Glass?